 The problem, and it is a significant one, is that diagnostic errors happen often and are the leading cause of severe patient harm.
 You may not know that medical mistakes are the third leading cause of death in the US.
 How many of those deaths have to do with misdiagnosing cancer?

 The consequences of a delayed diagnosis can lead to extreme patient pain.
 Cancers that have had more time to spread usually require more intensive lines of treatment to beat.
 The average cost of treating cancer, according to AARP, can rise above $150,000 a year.
-In some cases, a diagnosis may come to late alltogether, leading directly to a person’s death.
+In some cases, a diagnosis may come too late altogether, leading directly to a person’s death.

 We know how scary it can be to find out you have cancer.
 We also know that the earlier it is diagnosed and treated, the most likely a person will have a favorable outcome.
 Unfortunately, there are times when a doctor makes a mistake and does not properly diagnose cancer.
 This can lead to delayed, or even no, treatment being performed.

-If you suspect negligence or carelessness on the part of your doctor, you may need a failure to diagnose and treat cancer attorney in Drexel Hill.
+If you suspect negligence or carelessness on the part of your doctor, you may need a medical malpractice lawyer in Drexel Hill.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.